AkashAsthana/Multiplayer-CLI-UNO/README.md

 # Multiplayer CLI UNO

-A text based version of UNO (based on official UNO rules) played on the terminal with multiple other players online.
+A text based version of UNO played on the terminal with multiple other players online.

 #### Setup
  * Download all the files except **Procfile** and **server.js**